Skip to Content

 If an employee applies for a residence permit before the expiry of his or her previous residence permit, his or her right to work will usually continue even if he or she has not yet received a decision on his or her extended permit application.
 In general, he or she can continue to work while the extended permit application is being processed.

-If the employee has submitted his or her extended permit application late, i.e., after the expiry of the previous permit, his or her right to work has expired.
+If your employee has submitted his application for an extended permit too late, that is after the expiry of the previous permit, his right to work has ended and he can get a negative residence permit decision.

 Read more in the section Right to work while your application for an extended permit is being processed.